9 amazing free things to do in Santa Cruz Galapagos and other tips

 They just keep snoring, regardless.
 That will become my favorite animal during this trip.

-Familiarize with the funny sea lions
+Familiarize yourself with the funny sea lions

-Sometimes they fight between each other for their own spot.
+Sometimes they fight with each other for their own spot.
 It’s a show to watch.
 If you are in an apartment and you wish to cook your own fish or lobster (only in season) this is also the right place to go.

 As for the sea lions you will see more of them on other islands.